michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 rest of the programming languages considered so far.
-The [Reducing lists (folds)](https://hackage.haskell.org/package/base-4.19.1.0/docs/Data-List.html#g:3) section of the Data.List modules only shows the tip of the iceberg.
+The [Reducing lists (folds)](https://hackage.haskell.org/package/base-4.19.1.0/docs/Data-List.html#g:3) section of the Data.List module only shows the tip of the iceberg.

 ```haskell
 rev :: [Int]